The Link Between High Myopia and Serious Eye Diseases

 - Glaucoma: High myopia raises the likelihood of developing glaucoma, a condition characterized by increased eye pressure that damages the optic nerve and causes vision loss.

 - Myopic maculopathy: High myopia can stress the macula, resulting in blind spots and difficulty with tasks requiring detailed vision, such as reading and driving.

-High myopia can also contribute to the formation of cataracts, which cause the eye’s natural lens to grow progressively more cloudy.
+- Cataracts: The progression of high myopia may contribute to the formation of cataracts, clouding the eye's natural lens.

 Early detection and treatment during childhood and adolescence are vital to safeguard your child's vision.
 Regular comprehensive eye exams, starting in infancy, are essential for monitoring and managing high myopia effectively.

 Schedule an Eye Exam Today